 - He maintains the entire dry and refrigerated stores in an orderly and sanitary manner.
 He washes properly all china, silver and glassware.
 He cleans provision rooms, galley and assists Cooks to ensure an efficient Food Service for pax and crew. - He takes care of all stores arriving from Shore side (with the help of other Cooks) and is responsible for the proper and safe storage of all goods. - He is responsible (with other Cooks) for storing all products in the right place and controls quantities received. - He distributes all products in accordance with written orders to the sub-departments.
-No delivery of items without a written Requisition. - He unloads and transports dry and wet garbage. - He supports during the inventory control and spot-checks the Provision Master. - He returns food surpluses from the galley to the stores. - He assists Cooks in all tasks to ensure an efficient breakfast, lunch and dinner service - He cleans and sanitizes the whole galley, fridge, freezers, dry goods store, including floors and steps and elevator. - He is aware of all fire, safety and emergency procedures. - He is available to work overtime if requested.
+No delivery of items without a written Requisition. - He unloads and transports dry and wet garbage. - He makes an inventory control and spot-checks whenever requested by the Hotel Manager. - He presents information to the Executive Chef on which items are to be used first. - He returns food surpluses from the galley to the stores. - He assists Cooks in all tasks to ensure an efficient breakfast, lunch and dinner service - He assists when time permits in the washing of china, silver and glassware. - He cleans and sanitizes the whole galley, fridge, freezers, dry goods store, including floors and steps and elevator. - He assists in all work as delegated by the Executive Chef. - He checks on a continuous basis all equipment, fridges, switches, plugs, lights and reports any irregularities to the Executive Chef. - He is aware of all fire, safety and emergency procedures. - He is available to work overtime if requested.